nebari-dev/nebari-docs/docs/docs/faq.md

 :::

-If the user is using a `setuptools` package, they can install it into their local user environment by:
+If you are using a `setuptools` package, you can install it into your local user environment by:

 ```shell
 pip install --no-build-isolation --user -e .